Heide Gerstenberger: Main focus of work

 Gerstenberger works on a broad spectrum of social theory and social history topics.
 These range from works on local social history to works on poverty and social policy to research on the functioning of National Socialist rule.
 The focus is always on the analysis of the historical development and current structures of modern states.

 Gerstenberger is currently working on problems of globalization, different forms of capitalist societies and processes of impoverishment on a global scale.
 She has also researched and published on the historical connection between the market and violence.

-Since 1992, Gerstenberger has also been involved in research on the historical and current practice of merchant shipping.
+Since 1992, Gerstenberger has also been involved in research on the historical and current practice of merchant shipping and maritime sociology.